 ELF File: An ELF file is a file in ELF format, used to load applications.

-Executable: "Executable" is the term for an application within a partition or other executable code linked to PikeOS.
+Executable: "Executable" is the term for an application within a partition or other executable code linked to the TOE.
+More details about executables are given in section 3.4.3.1.3.